filipknapik/google_workflows/samples/callbacks/README.md

 # Other considerations
 + The subworkflow that is doing the blocking performs periodic polling to Firestore.
 The default interval is set to 30 seconds.
 To modify this value, add e.g. "backoff: 240" to the args in the call to waitForResponse subworkflow
 + In the week of Nov 30, 2020, we will make a change to connectors to Firestore (that are not yet formally launched).
 You will need to replace ${callbackResult.body} with ${callbackResult} (body will be removed)
++ The solution uses a combination of runID and step name to uniquely identify a callback.
+The step name is more for future use, like with parallel steps where you need to distinguish not only the execution but also the step that is responding

+Contributions or change requests are welcome!

 Contact knapik@google.com in case of any questions.